 One area we haven’t been doing too great is ensuring higher rates of participation in our core mobile applications; some of the pain points researchers have informed us about while testing our applications are:

 - Researchers’ accounts are getting blocked due to our anti-fraud checks.

 - Researchers are not able to register driver accounts (which is understandable as our driver-partners have to go through manual verification process)

 - Researchers who are not residing in the Southeast Asia region are unable to complete end-to-end flows of our applications.

 We are open to community feedback and how we can improve.
 We want to hear from you!
-Please drop us a note at firstname.lastname@example.org for any program suggestions or feedback.
+Please drop us a note at firstname.lastname@example.org for any programme suggestions or feedback.

-Last but not least, we’d like to thank all researchers who have contributed to the Grab program so far.
+Last but not least, we’d like to thank all researchers who have contributed to the Grab programme so far.
 Your immense efforts have helped keep Grab’s businesses and users safe.
-Here’s a shoutout to our program’s top-earning hackers 🏆:
+Here’s a shoutout to our programme’s top-earning hackers 🏆: